Lizhuoling/UniMODE/README.md

 ## Installation <a name="installation"></a>

-We provide the scipt file install_env.sh to install all the dependencies.
+We provide the script file install_env.sh to install all the dependencies.
 You can use the following command or run each command line in the script file step by step (recommended).

 ``` bash
 bash install_env.sh
 ```

 ## MM-Omni3D Data <a name="data"></a>
-This repo is built based on our developed composite dataset MM-Omni3D, which contains hundreds GBs of data.
-We are fighting to upload the whole dataset to HuggingFace.
-We will release the dataset download link soon.
+Please download all the data in [Data Link](https://huggingface.co/datasets/Zhuoling98/MM-Omni3D) and unzip them in $Root\datasets.
+The unzipped data folder should look like:

+datasets/
+├── ARKitScenes/
+├── KITTI_object/
+├── MM-Omni3D/
+├── SUNRGBD/
+├── hypersim/
+├── nuScenes/
+└── objection/

 ## Training <a name="training"></a>